Spyderisk/system-modeller/docs/papers/README.md

 The [DOI system](https://en.wikipedia.org/wiki/Digital_object_identifier) is the standard for uniquely identifying papers and their metadata.
 All Spyderisk papers have a DOI.

-In addition, this directory contains the PDFs of articles written by contributors to Spyderisk.
+In addition, this directory contains the PDFs of papers, articles and reports written by contributors to Spyderisk.
 These PDFs are referred to throughout the Spyderisk tree, particularly in the [Spyderisk history document](./../../HISTORY.md) and having them here ensures the PDFs are always available given the many systems the originals are